WhaleConnect/.github/profile/readme.md

-# Network Socket Terminal
+# WhaleConnect

-**Network Socket Terminal** is a general-purpose, cross-platform network communication application for Windows, macOS, and Linux.
+**WhaleConnect** is a general-purpose, cross-platform network communication application for Windows, macOS, and Linux.
 Its features include:

 - TCP, UDP, L2CAP, and RFCOMM sockets
 - TLS over TCP clients